 Packaging costs are often hidden financial drains for online sellers.
 Meeting eBay or Amazon packaging standards can use up a lot of boxes, tape, and cushioning, and all too many start their online selling businesses without considering these expenses.

 So, what are some of the most popular Amazon/eBay packaging options?
 What costs should you factor into your budget?
 Where can you get supplies?
 Here are the answers:

-The UPS website has an excellent guide to packaging for shipping.
+FedEx has an excellent PDF guide to packaging for shipping that covers both general and FedEx-specific guidelines.
 I strongly recommend reading it to get an idea of good packaging practices and the kinds of materials you should use for the items you are selling.
 However, it doesn’t say much about costs.

 There are three major packaging costs involved in mailing most items:

 1. Boxes and Envelopes

 Boxes vary in price depending on where you buy them and the quantity you order them in.
 At websites like Paper Mart or Uline, you can buy corrugated shipping boxes in bulk for about $0.50 to $2.00 each (though you can easily spend an extra 25–50% on shipping.)

 Padded envelopes can serve in a box’s stead if your item is small, lightweight, and not particularly susceptible to damage.
 They’re available on Uline and similar sites.

 These envelopes can save you a lot of money, as you can buy them in bulk for about $0.20–$0.50 each before shipping.
 Just be aware that they provide less protection than boxes.
 If the item's condition is very important (for example, if it's a first-edition book, a collectible, etc.), then use a box instead.